querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015-troubleshooting.md

 ## I get some error about `const` or something?
 What’s up with that?

 `const` is an ES2015 feature for—unsurprisingly—a constant.
-You’re getting this error because the version of Node it uses is so hella old it doesn’t understand ES2015.
+You’re getting this error because the version of Node that Visual Studio has installed is so hella old it doesn’t understand ES2015.

 You’ll need to install a more up-to-date version of Node.